How to Regrow Celery ~ from kitchen scraps

-I found this great post on regrowing celery and we had to try it.
 We have a small backyard garden and we love to grow our own food.
-We have never tried growing celery before because it seemed too fussy.
+Growing celery seems too fussy until I found this post.
 We always have a celery stalk in the fridge, and until now the base has been simply discarded to the chickens.
 No longer!
-The base of a store bought celery is what this experiment uses, which means this experiment is basically free.
-Love that!
-We are so excited to start regrowing celery plants.
+Ready to learn how regrowing celery works?

-Things start changing rather quickly.
-After just a couple days in the water, our celery’s center leaves started growing slightly.
-No roots were visible yet.
-The kids were amazed that it was actually growing (and so was I!).
+You will start noticing changes quickly.
+After just a couple days in the water, you should see the celery’s center leaves starting to grow.
+No roots will be visible yet.

-After just 1 week, the center leaves were changing color and starting to poke up a little bit.
-There were still no roots that we could find.
+After just 1 week, the center leaves should change color and starting to poke up a little bit.
+Still no roots at this point.

 Since our house does not have wonderful sunny windows for growing plants.
 So we resorted to creating a mini green house, and taking the celery outside.
 The weather is warming up, but it is still cool outside at nights.
 The inverted plastic box helped to regulate the temperature and keep it moist.
 Notice all the moisture on the side of the container.
 This is also a great way to start seeds, but just make sure you are checking on your plants/seeds, so they don’t get too hot or dry out.

 Our celery has been growing in only water for three weeks.
 We are just getting aroung to transplanting it into soil.
 This step could be done sooner.
 I am amazed at how little attention our little celery plant needed.
 Which is perfect for our house:)